-Source: PricewaterhouseCoopers Moneytree survey - Aggregated to MSA/CMSAs by author previous 30 years.
-The majority of this investment went into Internet related companies, accounting for almost 90 percent of the increase between 1996 and 2000.
+Table 1.
+Distribution of venture capital investments, 1997-98 capital was invested than in the previous 30 years.12 The majority of this investment went into Internet related companies, accounting for almost 90% of the increase between 1996 and 2000.
 In 1995, Internet companies were not even a distinct category from computer hardware or software.
-In 1996, the first year for which PricewaterhouseCoopers separates out Internet related investments, they total less than 30 percent of venture capital committed but accounted for 83 percent of venture capital investments in 2000.
+In 1996, the first year for which PricewaterhouseCoopers separates out Internet related investments, they total less than 30% of venture capital committed but accounted for 83% of venture capital investments in 2000.13